florentina-a/bag_of_stories/README.md

 1. Jensen-Shannon Divergence (JSD).
 2. Kullback-Leibler Divergence (KLD).
 3. Cosine segment similarity (SGS).
+4. Correlation (Pearson).

 ## Results
 Results are saved by type of story (human, AI-generated with equal-length and TextTiling start fragment) and analysis method.
-Optionally, intermediate results may also be saved in a dedicated folder.
+Optionally, intermediate results may be saved in a dedicated folder.
+General summaries and correlations are also provided.